 An effective team leader needs a variety of characteristics and skills to encourage team members to follow them and facilitate success in the workplace.
 Team leaders can naturally possess some important qualities, such as compassion and honesty, but many are learned through formal education and experience.
+These are leadership skills.

 As a leader, you need to be able to clearly explain everything to your team members, from organisational goals to specific tasks.
 You must master all forms of communication, written and verbal, one-on-one, departmental, large meetings etc. Leaders should also have negotiation skills to achieve results, solve problems and streamline decision-making processes.